-The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP\ACF.1).
+The TOE shall restrict the ability to define, to change or at least to finally accept the applied rules (as mentioned in FDP\ACF.1) to software with privilege mode).

-187 The TOE shall meet the requirement "Subset access control (FDP\ACC.1)" as specified below.
+- 182 The TOE shall meet the requirement "Subset access control (FDP\ACC.1)" as specified below. - FDP\ACC.1 Subset access control